 Brent Myers, M.D., MPH, FACEP, is the medical director for the Wake County EMS System.
 He is the sixth medical director for the System, and the first full-time medical director.
 He is responsible for overseeing all clinical aspects of the EMS System including protocols, certified personnel, continuing education, and Emergency Medical Dispatch.

 Dr. Myers began his emergency medicine career as a 16 year-old emergency department technician at Wilkes Regional Medical Center in North Wilkesboro, NC.
-The passion for EMS began during interactions with EMTs and paramedics bringing patients to the hospital.
+His passion for EMS began during interactions with EMTs and paramedics bringing patients to the hospital.
 These EMS providers encouraged him to complete his own EMT education, which he did during his freshman year at UNC-Chapel Hill.
 For the next 3 years, he served as an EMT and crew chief for the Orange County Rescue Squad in Hillsborough, NC.
 After completing medical school at the Wake Forest University School of Medicine and emergency medicine residency at Carolinas Medical Center, he became the first EMS Fellow at the UNC School of Medicine in Chapel Hill.
 He assumed the role of Medical Director of the Wake County EMS System in 2002 and became Director of the Department of EMS in 2008.

 Dr. Myers in an internationally recognized expert in Emergency Medical Services, particularly as it relates to evidenced-based performance measures, system design, and care for the patient in cardiac arrest.
 He currently serves on the Board of Directors of the National Association of EMS Physicians (NAEMSP), is an Adjunct Assistant Professor of Emergency Medicine at the UNC School of Medicine, and works clinically as an emergency physician with Wake Emergency Physicians, PA.